BZoennchen/supercollider-book/chapters/trash/jump-right-in.md

 Let $f$ be our frequency.
 $f$ determines the pitch of a sound.
 The pitch increases by one octave if we double the frequency $f$.
-There are 12 keys on a pianos keyboard within one octave, this means that if we go up one note we increase $f$ by
+There are 12 keys on a piano's keyboard within one octave, this means that if we go up one note we increase $f$ by

 $$
 2^{1/12} \approx 1.059446